LDN MEMBER

 Participants experienced a significantly greater reduction in their pain scores while they were taking the LDN as compared with while placebo.
 They also reported improved general satisfaction with life and improved mood while taking LDN.
 However, there was no improvement in fatigue or sleep.
 All participants tolerated the LDN, with few side effects.

-Low Dose Naltrexone Side Effects:
+Low-Dose Naltrexone Side Effects:

-Women in the study experienced common side effects such as sleep disturbances, mild headache, mild agitation, and upset stomach.
+Women in the study experienced side effects such as sleep disturbances, mild headache, mild agitation, and upset stomach.

 Uncommon Side Effects included Flu-like symptoms, rash, high temperature, and dizziness.